Community Groups get you with access to the Interest | Hobby group features and the Contributor feature.

 (c) cover images contain marketing material

-Take care when naming the Community.
-The name forms the pages URL and can only be changed once.
-Its also best to choose a short yet descriptive name.
+Take care when naming the Group; the name forms the pages URL and can only be changed once.
+Where possible choose a short, yet descriptive name.

 (a) you have the right to use the name,

-(b) you are not in violation or breach of any copyright, IP, trademark or any other naming rights.
+(b) it does not violation or breach any copyright, IP, trademark or other naming rights.

-COMMUNITY MEETS reserves the right to remove or edit content, and where deemed necessary to request proof of ownership or naming rights.
-Creating pages to reserve a name is not allowed; inactive pages and content maybe removed from the website at the sole discretion of Community Meets.
+COMMUNITY MEETS reserves the right, where deemed necessary to request proof of ownership or naming rights.
+Creating Pages to reserve a name is not allowed; inactive pages and content maybe removed from the website at the sole discretion of Community Meets.